AshishU01/CourseraGettingandCleaningassignment/README.md

 9. Converts the  activity and subject columns into factors
 10. Melt data frame with id vector subject and activity
 11. Cast molten data frame into a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
-12. Write data to 'tidy.txt' file
+12. Write data to 'tidydata.txt' file